igormironchik/cfgfile/README.md

 For example, {minMaxConstraint {min 0} {max 100}}, {oneOfConstraint one two three}.

+{base} and fields can have {defaultValue} tag to specify default value.

 In the above example will be generated similar to the following header file.

 ```cpp